 Forex is a market where exchange of one currency with another currency takes place.
-It’s the market which provides accessibility and liquidity to the traders to buy and sell one foreign currency in exchange of another.
+It is the market that provides accessibility and liquidity to the traders to buy and sell one foreign currency in exchange of another.

 Forex traders seek profit in buying currencies low and selling them high.
-This kind of trading became more popular with the widespread of the on-line Forex brokers.
+This kind of trading became more popular with the spread of online Forex brokers.
 There is a lot of information available about Forex on the web.
-However there also many myths surrounding the foreign exchange market:
+However, there are also many myths surrounding the foreign exchange market:

-- "I will make money in Forex, if I can trade stocks successfully."
-Success in stock market doesn't imply that you will get success in Forex market — there are many differences between trading stocks and the spot currencies.
-First of all, Forex market requires a lot of hard work and dedication as this market is open for 24 hours a day.
+- "I will make money in Forex if I can trade stocks successfully."
+Success in stock market doesn't imply that you will be successful in the Forex market — there are many differences between trading stocks and spot currencies.
+First of all, the Forex market requires a lot of hard work and dedication as this market is open for 24 hours a day.
 You cannot just sit in front of your computer for the whole day and night, so the best way is that you should find the most suitable time periods for trading.
-Second, “buy&hold„ strategy simply won’t work in Forex market.
+Second, a buy-and-hold strategy simply won’t work in the Forex market same as it works in stocks.
 Third, you don't have that much information about currencies as you can get from the companies' reports and statistics.

-- "I can make profit whenever I want if Forex market is open 24 hours a day."
+- "I can make profit whenever I want if the Forex market is open 24 hours a day."
 Once again, you won't be sitting in front of your PC for the whole day to be able to trade 24 hours.
-You’ll have to develop automated trading software to get the advantage of 24 hours a day working schedule.
+You will have to develop automated trading software to get the advantage of 24 hours a day working schedule.

 - Forex is a scam.
-Some skeptics and disappointed traders think that Forex is just some new fad to scam people for their hard earned money.
-Although there are many scams that are hiding behind the "brand" of Forex, that doesn't mean that the Forex itself is a scam.
-There are many institutional Forex brokers, regulated Forex account managers and other solid companies in the market to whom you can trust.
+Some skeptics and disappointed traders think that Forex is just some new fad to scam people for their hard-earned money.
+Although there are many scams that are hiding behind the "brand" of Forex, that doesn't mean that Forex itself is a scam.
+There are many institutional Forex brokers, regulated Forex account managers, and other solid companies in the market to whom you can trust.

 - "I need to exactly predict the market outcome to be profitable in Forex."
 There is no scientific method to know something in advance in the market with a 100% certainty.
 There would be no Forex market if you could know the exact currency rates beforehand.
-Trading is not the game of certainties; it’s a game of odds.
+Trading is not a game of certainties; it is a game of odds.
 One of the first things that new traders learn is to think in the terms of probabilities and risk-to-reward ratios.

 - "I need to use a very complex strategy to be successful in Forex."
-It’s a popular myth, in which many on-line sellers would want you to believe.
+It is a popular myth, in which many online sellers would want you to believe.
 The main requirement to be successful in Forex is a self-discipline and money management.
 There are many traders that make consistent profits with rather simple and old strategies.

 - "I need to have a lot of starting capital to get profit in Forex."
 Big capital investment won't help you in Forex.
-You don't need a lot of money to diversify in currencies and you can’t move the currency rates with your trading orders (you’d need billions of dollars to do that).
-Actually you can trade with a very a little capital, because Forex trading is almost always leveraged with the broker's money.
+You don't need a lot of money to diversify in currencies and you cannot move currency rates with your trading orders (you would need billions of dollars to do that).
+Actually, you can trade with very little capital, because Forex trading is almost always leveraged with the broker's money.

-- Forex is gambling because it’s completely random.
-Although there is no certainty in Forex (as in any financial market) it doesn't mean that it’s completely random.
-And it’s certainly not a gambling, since your success in this market depends mostly on your skills and experience, not on your luck.
+- Forex is gambling because it is completely random.
+Although there is no certainty in Forex (as in any financial market), it doesn't mean that it is completely random.
+And it is certainly not a gambling, since your success in this market depends mostly on your skills and experience, not on your luck.

-Knowledge is power — so it’s better for you to learn distinguishing some stereotypical myths from the real thing.
-Don’t fall for the promises of getting some easy profits in Forex, but don't be afraid of the market just because some people think it’s not possible to earn there.
+Knowledge is power — so it is better for you to learn distinguishing some stereotypical myths from the real thing.
+Do not fall for the promises of getting some easy profits in Forex, but don't be afraid of the market just because some people think it is not possible to earn there.
 Be rational — this quality will help you either if you are going to trade in Forex or not.